AdamMiltonBarker/demo-tass/TASS-OpenFace/README.md

 ## What Will We Build?

-The tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication, an Intel® NUC DE3815TYKE or any Linux Desktop running Ubuntu, 1 or more IP Cameras, an optional Realsense camera, and our own deep learning neural network based on the popular OpenFace facial recognition toolkit.
+The tutorial will use  IoT JumpWay Python MQTT Library for communication, an Intel® NUC DE3815TYKE or any Linux Desktop running Ubuntu, 1 or more IP Cameras, an optional Realsense camera, and our own deep learning neural network based on the popular OpenFace facial recognition toolkit.

 ## Python Versions